awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Information about an endpoint\.
 In Amazon Connect, an endpoint is the destination for a contact, such as a customer phone number, or a phone number for your contact center\.

 **Address**
 The value for the type of endpoint\.
-For TELEPHONE\_NUMBER, the value is a phone number in E\.164 format\.
+For `TELEPHONE_NUMBER`, the value is a phone number in E\.164 format\.
 Type: String
 Length: 1\-256